Street Fighter (video game): Plot

+the brutal match, Sagat throughly dominates the fight and pushes Ryu to the brink of defeat.
+Consumed by a desperate desire to win, Ryu unintentionally taps into the Satsui no Hado (“surge of murderous intent”), a dark murderous energy.
+Embracing this power, Ryu catches the overconfident Sagat off guard with a devastating Shoryuken (Dragon Punch).
+The attack tears open Sagat’s chest, leaving him with a massive scar.
+Ryu wins the tournament but leaves due to being unsettled by the Satsui no Hado.
+Sagat vows for a lifelong quest for vengeance.

+Sagat ends up saying that Ryu had outlasted the best and that Ryu is the best Street Fighter in the world as a large text appears scrolling down talking about other fighters that will knock him from the top.

 Characters

-The player takes control of a young Japanese martial artist named Ryu, who competes in the Street Fighter tournament to prove his strength, and the second player takes control of Ryu's former partner and current rival Ken, who only jumps into the tournament unqualified to challenge Ryu in two-player matches.
+The player takes control of a young Japanese martial artist named Ryu, who participates in the World Fighting Tournament to prove his strength, and the second player takes control of Ryu's former partner and current rival Ken, who also enters the tournament to challenge Ryu in two-player matches.
 Normally, the player takes control of Ryu in the single-player mode; however, if the player controlling Ken defeats Ryu in a two-player match, the winning player will play the remainder of the game as Ken.
 The differences between the two characters are aesthetic, with the same basic moves and special techniques.

 The first eight computer-controlled opponents are: